ilovett/react-pathform/README.md

-# pathform
+# react-pathform

 Pathform was built to scratch an itch for recursive, nested, dynamic forms.
 Using paths as an array, we can spread dynamic paths around like butter.
-With a path we can select and mutate values in the store.
+We can derive a lot from the path, keeping our JSX clean and simple.

 Values in the store are either an object, array, or primitive.
 Objects and Arrays can have child items.
 Primitives are leaf nodes and do not have any children.

 ![explaining pathform to people who prefer other form libraries](https://i.imgflip.com/4x9w4x.jpg)